How to pay off multiple credit cards

 work your way through your other cards.

-- Pay off the card card with the smallest debt
+- Pay off the card with the smallest debt first

-off the total amount on that card first.
-Then work on paying
+amount on that card first.
+Then work on paying off the next

 Whatever option you choose, stop using all but one of your